Poughkeepsie, New York: Media

-Poughkeepsie and Dutchess County are within the media market of the New York—New Jersey—Connecticut combined statistical area, though the city is headquarters for The Poughkeepsie Journal, the second-oldest active newspaper in the United States.
+Poughkeepsie and Dutchess County are within the media market of the New York—New Jersey—Connecticut combined statistical area, though the Poughkeepsie Journal, the second-oldest active newspaper in the United States, is based in the city.
 It is owned by the Gannett chain.

 News 12 Hudson Valley is a regional television channel targeting Poughkeepsie and the Hudson Valley region.

 FM radio stations in the area are: